pingcap/docs-cn/v3.0/reference/tools/data-migration/manage-tasks.md

 ```

 ```
-start a task with config file
+start a task as defined in the config file

 Usage:
  dmctl start-task [-w worker ...] <config_file> [flags]